-The Hero Terhune and the Rage Skill counter are picked and placed in the hex (I4) with the Shaken Squad.
-Since the Shaken Squad that spawned the Hero had only expended 1 Movement Point (MP), he can continue moving, up to his MF of 6-leaving the Shaken Squad behind.
-Heroes need to act like Heroes, and Terhune jumps into the adjacent Light Jungle hex with the VC Mortar WT.
+The Hero Layer and the Deadly Skill counter are picked and placed in the hex 1145 (D8) with the Shaken Squad.
+Since the Shaken Squad that spawned the Hero had only expended 2 Movement Points (MPs), Layer can continue moving, up to his MF of 6-leaving the Squad behind.
+Heroes need to act like Heroes, and Layer jumps into the adjacent Foxholes with the German Mortar WT.
 Melee is odds-based.
 The FP of the attacker and defender are determined and compared as odds.
-Terhune has an IFP of 1, and he has the Rage Skill, which adds one (+1) to his FP for one Melee (single-use Skill); thus he has a total FP of 2.
-The VC Mortar WT, being a non-MG WT, defends (and cannot counterattack) with a nominal FP of 1.
-The odds are 2:1 in favor of Terhune.
-But in Melee, if a side has a Hero, the odds are shifted one column in their favor during the attack (not during the defender's counterattack), thus the odds shift to 3:1.
-The USMC player needs to roll \geq the 3:1 Kill Number, which is 5, with 2d6.
-The player rolls a 7 and the VC WT is eliminated.
-If the VC WT had been a MG WT, a MMC or Melee-eligible SMC, it would get to counterattack.
-Since they cannot, the WT is removed from the Map and Terhune is left in the hex under a Melee marker and the Rage Skill counter is removed (see Figure 3).
+Layer has an IFP of 2, and he has the Deadly Skill, which adds one (+1) to his FP; thus he has a total FP of 3.
+The German Mortar, being a non-MG WT, defends (and cannot counterattack) with a nominal FP of 1.
+The odds are 3:1 in favor of Layer.
+But in Melee, if a side has a Hero, the odds are shifted one column in their favor during the attack (not during the defender's counterattack), thus the odds shift to 4:1.
+The American player needs to roll \geq to the 4:1 Kill Number, which is 4, with 2d6.
+The player rolls a 7 and the German WT is eliminated.
+If the German WT had been a MG WT, a MMC or Melee-eligible SMC, it would get to counterattack.
+Since they cannot, the WT is removed from the Map and Layer is left in the hex under a Melee marker (see Figure 3).
 Figure 3